 Gaming, as a legitimate competitive sport, took off in the later part of the 90s.
 A relative youngster in the sporting arena, it has somehow managed to become one of the largest spectator sports around.
-In fact, the 2017 Intel Extreme Masters World Championship pulled in a staggering 46 million online viewers, and was attended by 173,000 fans.
+In fact, the 2017 Intel Extreme Masters World Championship pulled in a staggering 46 million online viewers and was attended by 173,000 fans.
 That’s more than tuned in to watch the inauguration of a particular POTUS…

-Now that eSports has won the battle for recognition and found a solid foothold in sports entertainment, what’s next?
+Now that esports has won the battle for recognition and found a solid foothold in sports entertainment, what’s next?

-According to Newzoo, the global expert in gaming data and intelligence, the eSports revenue for 2017 is set to hit $696 million.
+According to Newzoo, the global expert in gaming data and intelligence, the esports revenue for 2017 is set to hit $696 million.
 There’s no sign of it stopping or slowing down either with revenues predicted to hit $1billion within the next two years.
-Most of this crazy cash mountain comes from sponsorship, advertising, broadcasting rights and prize money.
+Most of this crazy cash mountain comes from sponsorship, advertising, broadcasting rights, and prize money.

-The old image of a “gamer” was one of an adolescent boy, shut away in a dark and dingy room, engrossed in a make believe world.
+The old image of a “gamer” was one of an adolescent boy, shut away in a dark and dingy room, engrossed in a make-believe world.
 Kind of a sad and lonely character.
 But no more!
 The gamers of today are celebrities, being endorsed and sought after by some of the largest game developers and advertisers in the world.

-The industry is now also realising the value of their professional players.
+The industry is now also realizing the value of their professional players.
 Riot Games have brought in new rules for the North American League of Legends Championship Series.
 Starting in 2018, the minimum salary for their professional players will be $75,000, a considerable pay rise from the current $25,000.

 Professional players receive the same adoration and respect from their fans as any other sporting professional.
 While they may not be at the dizzy heights of football or rock star level just yet, their status is on the rise along with their acceptance by the wider sporting circles.
 These professionals are inspiring a whole generation of new gamers ready to follow in their virtual footsteps.
 Now, the dream of playing games for a living is a real possibility!

 A few years ago, if someone told you that you’d be cheering for competitive video gaming at the Olympics, you probably would have laughed in their face.
-But times are changing, and eSport at the Paris 2024 Olympics is a real possibility.
+But times are changing, and esport at the Paris 2024 Olympics is a real possibility.

 There are those, of course, who are opposed, including Thomas Bach, president of the International Olympics Committee (IOC).
-Bach believes that eSport goes against “Olympic rules and values of sport”, claiming that many of the popular eSport games are extremely violent.
-However, the fact that this is even in discussion shows just how far eSports has come.
+Bach believes that esport goes against “Olympic rules and values of sport”, claiming that many of the popular esport games are extremely violent.
+However, the fact that this is even in discussion shows just how far esports has come.